tonethar/IGM-330-Fall-2018/projects/project-3.md

       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

 2. You will utilize a cloud storage API in some way:
-   - The most straightforward way to meet this requirement is to store your user's search terms and other statistics (such as a timestamp an IP address) in Google's FireBase - specifically the [**Realtime Database**](https://firebase.google.com/docs/database/)
+   - The most straightforward way to meet this requirement is to store your user's search terms and other statistics (such as a timestamp or IP address) in Google's FireBase - specifically the [**Realtime Database**](https://firebase.google.com/docs/database/)
    - See our Firebase exercises for help on this:
      - [firebase-1.md - Intro to Firebase - the Realtime Database](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-1.md)
      - [firebase-2.md - Firebase Highscore App](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-2.md)
      - [firebase-3.md - Firebase Highscore Viewer](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-3.md)
    - This means that this project will use a minium of **THREE** APIs i.e. Firebase plus two other APIs chosen above
+   - The other part of this deliverable is a separate **admin.html** page:
+     - this page must be zipped and posted to the mycourses dropbox with your final project submission, don't put it on the web
+     - this page will display the contents of your Firebase Realtime database
+     - we will use this page to verify that your cloud data is updating
+     - this will not be hard to do - the *Firebase Highscore Viewer* tutorial above gives you everything you need

 3. You will save the last term searched by the user in the browser local storage - this was covered in IGME-230 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term should still be in the field